n42r/n42r.github.io/index.md

 Hi 👋

 My name is Nasr.
-I'm a versatile software architect and product thinker with a critical eye and open mind.
+I'm a dynamic software architect and product thinker with a critical eye and open mind.
 I shine on the intersection of engineering and product/people/cross-functional leadership.

 I led successful projects in various domains (data management, social networks, mobile apps & games, robotics & AI) and team sizes (2-10 persons): from innovative B2C settings to projects with millions in public funding.